matej-outly/ric/ric_auth/README.md

 gem "omniauth-twitter" # etc ...
 ```

-And of course gem of Ric modules:
+And also RIC module gem must be included:

 ```ruby
 gem "ric_auth"